ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 4. **Environment**
    This option only shows when creating a new cluster.
    Select the label that will be shown in the Studio UI for this server.
    If you select 'None' now, you can still configure this later from the Studio.
-See [Studio Configuration](../../todo-update-me-later).

 5. **Next** - Click Next when done configuring.